-Each spring, the OUE will request that departments submit their enrollment estimates and course section requests for the coming academic year via an on-line section allocation tool.
-The OUE will make its pre-allocations directly in the tool.
-After the study card deadline, the section allocation tool will automatically display actual enrollment numbers, which the OUE will use to make adjustments to section allocations.
-For questions or further details about this process, contact the Office of Undergraduate Education (firstname.lastname@example.org).
+Each spring, the OUE will request that departments submit their enrollment estimates and course section requests for the coming academic year via the on-line section allocation tool (SAT).
+The OUE will make its pre-allocations directly in the SAT.
+After the course enrollment deadline, the SAT will automatically display actual enrollment numbers, which the OUE will use to make adjustments to section allocations.
+For questions or further details about this process, contact the Office of Undergraduate Education (email@example.com).

 Departments should make teaching fellow appointments by the end of the spring term for the coming academic year.
-Preference for teaching fellow appointments should be given to students to whom a guarantee of teaching was offered at admission (see note below); teaching preference is also usually given to students prior to the fifth year of residency.
+Preference for teaching fellow appointments should be given to students to whom a guarantee of teaching was offered at admission (see note below).

-After those students who are expected to teach as part of their funding packages have been accommodated, departments and course heads are expected to consider and prioritize all other qualified applicants from within GSAS; special attention should be paid to qualified applicants in their third or fourth year of residency from related departments and disciplines.
+After those students who are expected to teach as part of their funding packages have been accommodated, departments and course heads are expected to consider and prioritize all other qualified applicants from within GSAS; special attention should be paid to qualified applicants from related departments and disciplines.

-Written notification should be provided to each successful applicant making explicit the teaching assignment and the terms of the teaching appointment, as well as expectations for training and orientation.
+Written notification should be provided to each successful applicant making explicit the teaching assignment and the terms of the teaching appointment, as well as expectations for training and orientation, and satisfying the requirements of the Collective Bargaining Agreement.
 Applicants who are not appointed as teaching fellows should be informed in writing at the same time so that they can make alternative arrangements for financial support before the academic year begins.
 If a student who has been offered an appointment receives funding from another source or for other reasons declines the opportunity, that appointment may be offered to another GSAS student after direct consultation with GSAS, and in accordance with the priorities described above.

-Departments should reassign teaching fellows from a course that is under-enrolled to one that is over-subscribed, within certain limits.
+As soon as possible in the semester, departments should reassign teaching fellows from courses that are under-enrolled to those that are over-subscribed, within certain limits.
 Reassignments should be made on the basis of the graduate student’s prior indication of courses or areas in which he or she is prepared to teach.
 Departments should offer reassignments in ways that will minimize the number of teaching fellows with multiple preparations.
 If no reassignment is possible, the financial commitment will be honored, even if no instructional support is needed in the course.
 In this case, the teaching fellow should perform meaningful work for the department or committee, preferably in support of undergraduate instruction.
-Such reassignment must be approved by the Office of Undergraduate Education (email@example.com).
+Such reassignment must be approved by the Office of Undergraduate Education (firstname.lastname@example.org).